 A real cable will be at last ten times as expensive as this first assumption because we have to include an isolation, that can keep one million Volt, but even a price of 140 Billion $ is small compared to the equipment, that is necessary to produce the power.

 To produce 600 GW of power, even the cheapest wind power converter at the best suitable places around the arctic circle would cost 600 Billion $.

 Impact of a global Grid

 A global grid would be a tremendous step to a reliable energy supply.
-We can compare the solution with the alternative path of large scale storage.
+We can compare the solution with the alternative path of large-scale storage.
 The necessary storage for 600 GW over 10 hours needs a capacity of 6000 GWh.
-This could be done by ultra cheap Lithium Batteries with a price tag of 300$/kWh or 1,800 Billion $ for the required amount.
+This could be done by ultra-cheap Lithium Batteries with a price tag of 300$/kWh or 1,800 Billion $ for the required amount.
 Using the Hydraulic Rock Storage HRS technology, the price could be reduced to 600 G$.

 A global grid would use the oceans to wire the continents.
-The ocean floors are a relatively save place to wire the world, as we already know from the internet fiber optic cables.
-Another advantage is the international law, the floor of the ocean is not under the same dispute as the land surface and it seems much easier to get a permit to roll out the cables there.
+The ocean floors are a relatively safe place to wire the world, as we already know from the internet fiber optic cables.
+Another advantage is the international law, the floor of the ocean is not under the same dispute as for the land surface and it seems much easier to get a permit to roll out the cables there.

-When a country like China takes the lead to interconnect the continents with electric cables, this would change the way, we think about local generation of power.
+When a country like China takes the lead to interconnect the continents with electric cables, this would change the way, we think about the local generation of power.
 But keep in mind, today, our energy supply system is intercontinental over the ocean, the supertankers distribute comparable amounts of energy over the ocean.